oceanypt/HITL-NLP/README.md

-# A collection of Interactive NLP
+# 🩺 Awesome Interactive NLP

 👋 Hi, there.
 This is a collection of papers, surveys, etc for the research of interactive NLP.